 - Dakar 2021 starts with Prologue tomorrow

 The start of the Rally Dakar 2021 in Saudi Arabia is just a few hours away.
-The X-raid Yamaha Racing Rally Supported Team has completed its preparations on site and is now looking forward to getting started.
+The X-raid Team has completed its preparations on site and is now looking forward to getting started.
 Tomorrow sees the competitors take part in the Prologue near Jeddah, before they head out onto the route for leg one of the Dakar 2021 the following day.

-The first few days in Saudi Arabia were rather different for the X-raid team members.
+The first few days in Jeddah were rather different for the X-raid team members.
 After arriving, they all had to quarantine for two days in a hotel.
 This was followed by a Covid 19 test.
-The two SxS crews then attended the Shakedown, just outside Jeddah, on 31st December 2020.
-Final modifications and adjustments were made to the Side-by-Side vehicles at the final test before the rally gets underway.
-The Yamaha YXZ1000R prototypes had been transported straight to Jeddah following their successful outing at the Baja Hail in the middle of December.
-Ekström and Liparoti secured first and second place in the T3 class in the national classification in Hail.
+On 30th of December, the cars were finally collected from the harbour and the Service Park could be assembled.
+Some of the cars had remained in Saudi Arabia, following their outings in the Baja Hail in the middle of December.

 One day later, the drivers were in action at the Shakedown.
 The pairings who took part in the Baja Hail only took the cars out for a short spin, having already prepared them for the Dakar during the Baja.
 The cars that had been shipped to Saudi Arabia were given a thorough check and the final adjustments were made for the drivers and co-drivers.